JayKay135/Riptide-Dart-Port/README.md

 ```

 ## Multi threaded Server/ Client
-It is recommended to run the whole server/ client code execution in a seperate isolate to increase performance.
+It is recommended to run the whole server/ client code execution in a separate isolate to increase performance.
-A lightweight implementation of such an isolate is provided by this library.
+This library provides a lightweight implementation of such an isolate.

 Simply swap from
 ```dart